Riskerman21/SPAB/README.md

-THis is code that will be submitted to KMITL of the flood pridector
+This is code that will be submitted to KMITL of the flood pridector